 Additional System Settings

 There are a few key items here that I feel need to be pointed out, notably Parental Controls and Online Accounts.

-Online Accounts only provides operating system integration for FastMail, Last.fm and Email.
+Online Accounts only provides operating system integration for FastMail, Last.fm and Email which is pretty limiting.

 AppCenter is Elementary OS' answer to a software store.
 It's one of the only one's I've seen that functions on a Pay-What-You-Want model.

 This has actually worked out quite well for the Elementary OS team and there are now plenty of developers offering paid apps through the store.
 You can, of course, also download free ones, not everything is paid (just to be clear).

 Here's what the team had to say about the AppCenter: